bravomedia/dropdown/README.md

 Settings:

-action: defaults to hover
+action: On which event to trigger (defaults to hover)

-hoverClass: defaults to hover
+hoverClass: Class to add on hover (defaults to hover)

-activeClass: defaults to active
+activeClass: Class used for active menu items, needed for action: 'click' (defaults to active)

-animationTime: defaults to slow
+animationTime: Animation time for dropdown slide (defaults to fast)

-touchElement: defaults to a
+touchElement: Touch item (defaults to a)

-touchedClass: defaults to touched
+touchedClass: Class to indicate touched-state (defaults to touched)

-itemSelector: defaults to li
+itemSelector: Item to hover/click (defaults to li)

-dropdownSelector: defaults to ul
+dropdownSelector: Items to collapse (defaults to ul)

-activatedCallback: callback called on successful activation
+activatedCallback: Callback called on successful activation

-activeCallback: callback called when animation is complete on action
+activeCallback: Callback called when animation is complete on action